42xel/Von-Neumann-Ships/README.md

 Don't worry about running `vns_game` repeatedly, it [won't create things in double](https://en.wikipedia.org/wiki/Idempotence) or [erase all your hard work](https://www.urbandictionary.com/define.php?term=trust%20me%20bro).

-\* The game is not fully contained and self sufficient, [willingly so](https://github.com/42xel/Von-Neumann-Ships#design-philosophy), hence the need for a shell.
+\* As of now, the game is not fully contained and self sufficient, [willingly so](https://github.com/42xel/Von-Neumann-Ships#design-philosophy), hence the need for a shell.

 ## Solving your first level
 In each level directory, you will [find](https://www.man7.org/linux/man-pages/man1/ls.1.html) something along these lines: